Types of Biohazardous Waste and Disposal Procedures

 - In patient rooms during patient care.

-The Four Main Types of Biohazardous Waste
+The Four Main Types of Bio-hazardous Waste

-Solid Biohazardous Waste
+1) Solid Bio-hazardous Waste

 You can find in it non-sharp items that came in contact with human or animal specimen materials, such as tissues or body fluids.
 These items include, but are not limited to petri dishes, pipettes, personal protective equipment, towels and linens and any type of dishes and containers.
 Note that sharps (scalpels, needles, etc.) are managed separately and so are easily breakable items like blood vials that could become sharp.